yonileibowitz/Blog/jakh.md

 ## 3rd place (#1):

-The "Emoji query" below shows some genuine magic.
+The "Emoji query" below (from [Joaquín Ruales](https://joaquin.rual.es/) shows some genuine magic.
 It looks simple and perhaps like a bluff, until a light touch of `abracadabra` turns the emojis into a real message.
 Oh, you don't believe it works?
 Try it yourself!